ercius/DuSC_explorer/README.rst

 ``$ DuSC_explorer``

-at a terminal or command prompt and the program should start.
+in a terminal or command prompt and the program should start.

-Alternatively, in a python interpreter you can run these commands:
+Alternatively, in a terminal you can run these commands:

 ``$ python``